ArudenKun/Barriot/README.md

 [Visit now](https://barriot.xyz) to invite the bot, get support & vote to support Barriot yourself!

+## 🔗 Commands

+Please visit the [command documentation](https://github.com/Rozen4334/Barriot/blob/master/COMMANDS.md) to see all commands and their use cases.

 ## 🔏 Privacy

 Please read the [privacy policy](https://github.com/Rozen4334/Barriot/blob/master/PRIVACY.md) carefully if you have any concern about how Barriot handles your information.